Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/TROUBLESHOOTING.md

 To enable client logging and to troubleshoot this issue further, see the instructions provided in the section titled [Enable client logging](#enable-client-logging).

 If there are no throttling errors, then consider increasing the concurrency to upload multiple log requests in parallel.
-To set the concurrency, use the `UploadLogsOptions` type's `MaxConcurrency` property.
+To set the concurrency, use the `UploadLogsOptions.MaxConcurrency` property.

 ```C# Snippet:UploadWithMaxConcurrency
     Uri endpoint = new Uri("<data_collection_endpoint_uri>");